visit-dav/visit/src/doc/dev_manual/pr_create.rst

 PR submissions are pre-populated with a template to help guide the content.
 Developers do not have to use this template.
 Keep in mind, however, that reviewers need structured context in order to accurately and quickly review a PR.
-S, it is best to use the template or something very similar to it.
+So, it is best to use the template or something very similar to it.
 The text sections in the template are designed to be **replaced** by information relevant to the work involved.
 For example, replace a line that says *Please include a summary of the change* with an actual summary of the change.